For current info please visit detroitmi.gov

-The Detroit Health Department's Immunizations Program provides immunizations at its Samaritan Center location for children and adults.
+The Detroit Health Department's Immunizations Program provides immunizations at its 100 Mack Avenue location for children and adults.
 At the Immunizations Clinic you will be able to get a history of your shot records (upon request) and receive vaccine education upon the receipt of service.

 Vaccines for Adults

 The Immunization Program also offers adult vaccines.
 We participate in the Michigan Adult Vaccine Program (MI-AVP), which provides vaccines to uninsured adults who meet certain qualifications.
 We are also a part of the High Risk Hepatitis A & B Program.
 This program offers Hepatitis A and Hepatitis B vaccination to high risk adults, regardless of insurance status.
 Vaccines are also available for insured adults.

 - Learn more about the Michigan Adult Vaccine Program.

 - Learn more about the Hepatitis A Vaccine Program.

 The VFC Program helps provide vaccines to children whose parents or guardians may not be able to afford them.
 This helps ensure that all children have a better chance of getting their recommended vaccinations on schedule.
 These vaccines protect babies, young children, and adolescents from the following 16 diseases: